Hunan Beef is one of those classic Chinese dishes that conjures up savory food memories of Chinese takeout enjoyed with diet-free abandon…

 Ditch the simple carbs, Serve with Low Carb Rice Instead

-Hunan Beef is traditionally served over rice— which, despite our wishes, isn’t a low carb grain.
+Hunan Beef is traditionally served over rice— which, despite our wishes, isn’t one of the low carb grains.

 That said, this dish works well with just the beef and veggies alone…